dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

 Sometimes context determines whether some code, upon encountering problematic situation, should fail or throw.
-In particular, deterministic predicates (which always succeed) can only _throw_ to signal a problem, whereas semi-deterministic or non-deterministic predicates may choose to fail instead.
+In particular, deterministic predicates (which always succeed) can only _throw_ to signal a problem, whereas semi-deterministic or non-deterministic predicates may choose to _fail_ instead.

-Suppose we want to use the same code in case a passed argument is found to be outside its expected domain:
+Suppose we want to use the same code in case a passed argument is found to be outside its expected domain, but depending on a "option", the code shall:

 - throw an ISO-standard compliant _domain error_ using predicate
   [`domain_error(+ValidDomain, +Culprit)`](https://eu.swi-prolog.org/pldoc/doc_for?object=domain_error/2)
   from [`library(error)`](https://eu.swi-prolog.org/pldoc/man?section=error), or
 - just fail

-This shall be controlled by an option in an _option list_, as expected by [`library(option)`](https://eu.swi-prolog.org/pldoc/man?section=option).
+The option shall be found in an _option list_, as expected by [`library(option)`](https://eu.swi-prolog.org/pldoc/man?section=option).
 The predicate that extract the option's value from the option list would be [`option(?Option, +OptionList, +Default)`](https://eu.swi-prolog.org/pldoc/doc_for?object=option/3).